I Turn to You (All-4-One song): Music video

-The music video for "I Turn to You" was shot from February 26 to 28, 2000 and was directed by Joseph Kahn.
+The music video for Aguilera's version of "I Turn to You" was shot from February 26–28, 2000 and was directed by Joseph Kahn.
 Mistakenly, in the show Making the Video, the director says Rupert C. Almont.
 According to Aguilera, "This video is a little different than my other videos [...]
 I'm pretty much on a stage just belting my heart out.
 And the whole city that I'm singing out to, and I'm narrating different events that are going on in this city are in-sync with me."
 Production was finished on March 26, 2000, and it premiered on April 3, 2000, during the MTV's Making the Video and made its world premiere on MTV's Total Request Live on April 10, 2000.

 The video's storyline follows a young woman getting into an accident, after arguing with her mother.
 Later, her mother is seen worriedly waiting for word on where she is at the late hour.
 The video ends with the girl being given the support she needs by her mother.
 Christina is seen singing in front of a microphone before walking in the rain with an umbrella, and on a rooftop.
 The rooftop scene was shot in front of a green screen, not in a real rooftop, as seen on the making of.
 The Celebrity Cafe listed it at number 5 on their "Top 10 Christina Aguilera music videos" list.
+BuzzFeed ranked the video on its list of the best music videos directed by Joseph Kahn, and called the scene where Aguilera is "walking in the middle of a busy road with an umbrella" iconic.

 Live performances

-Aguilera performed "I Turn to You" in a number of places, first being in 1999 alongside Tevin Campbell at the Alma Awards (April 11, 1999) followed Saturday Night Live (April 8, 2000) & Rosie O'Donnell Show being the first three.
-She also performed on a medley with "What a Girl Wants" during the American Music Awards of 2000, "Party In The Park", "The Music Factory Dutch" and many others.
-Aguilera also performed the track during her "Christina Aguilera in Concert" tour as well as on the "Genie Gets Her Wish Home Video", where Heather Phares of AllMusic praised the performance of the song, writing that on the track "Aguilera's undeniable vocal gifts shine through," and on her "My Reflection DVD" (2001).
+Aguilera performed "I Turn to You" in a number of places, first being in 1999 alongside Tevin Campbell at the Alma Awards (April 11, 1999) followed Saturday Night Live (April 8, 2000) & The Rosie O'Donnell Show being the first three.
+She also performed on a medley with "What a Girl Wants" during the American Music Awards of 2000, "Party in the Park", "The Music Factory Dutch" and many others.
+Aguilera also performed the track during her "Christina Aguilera in Concert" tour as well as on the Genie Gets Her Wish home video, where Heather Phares of AllMusic praised the performance of the song, writing that on the track "Aguilera's undeniable vocal gifts shine through," and on her My Reflection DVD (2001).